QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Conclusion

 \section{Conclusion}

-In this work, we propose QuEST, an efficient data-free finetuning framework for low-bit diffusion model quantization.
-Our method is motivated by the three underlying properties found in quantized diffusion models.
-We also theoretically demonstrate the sufficiency of finetuning, interpreting it as a way to enhance model robustness against large activation perturbations.
-To alleviate the performance degradation, we propose to finetune the time embedding layers and attention-related layers under the supervision of the full-precision counterpart.
-A time-aware activation quantizer is also introduced to handle varying time steps.
-Experimental results over three high-resolution image generation tasks demonstrate the effectiveness and efficiency of QuEST, achieving low-bit compatibility with less time and memory cost.
+We have proposed QuEST, an efficient data-free finetuning framework for low-bit diffusion model quantization.
+Our method is motivated by the current challenge in low-bit diffusion model quantization and guided by the two underlying properties found in quantized diffusion models.
+To alleviate the performance degradation, we propose to finetune the time embedding layers and the attention-related layers under the supervision of the full-precision counterpart.
+Experimental results on three high-resolution image generation tasks (including Stable Diffusion) demonstrate the effectiveness and efficiency of QuEST, achieving low-bit compatibility with less time and memory cost.

+\textbf{Acknowledgments:} This research is supported by NSF IIS-2525840, CNS-2432534, ECCS-2514574, NIH 1RF1MH133764-01 and Cisco Research unrestricted gift.
+This article solely reflects opinions and conclusions of authors and not funding agencies.